pupudu/window-table/README.md

 This ReactJs table library is a tiny, yet powerful implementation of a windowed/virtualized table, based off the awesome virtualization library, `react-window` by Brian Vaughn.

+* Blazing Fast - thanks to `react-window`
+* Tiny footprint - <2kB
+* Super easy to customize - Custom tags, class names and what not
+* Supports HTML5 table tags
+* Production Ready - Being used all over the Admin application at hipages, Australia

 One big caveat of using a custom table is styling.
-For instance, a normal HTML based table can be easily styled with a style system such as bootstrap.
+For instance, a normal HTML based table can be easily styled with a style system such as bootstrap, but a `div` based table requires a bit more effort.

 Thus, in addition to the basic window table, we export an HTML 5 tags (i.e. `<table>`, `<thead>`, `<tr>`, `<td>`, etc) based table, which is compatible with popular style systems such as bootstrap.